 - Trend #2: Online buying isn't limited to B2C products

-- Trend #3: Social media and mobile devices
+- Trend #3: Purchasing on mobile devices

 - Trend #4: Omnichannel selling is becoming the norm